gustavoss/update_windows_odin/README.md

 You can use winutil to debloat windows after installation, but I recommend using only the "tweaks" tab, don't use it to install softwares or to mess with windows update: https://github.com/ChrisTitusTech/winutil

-Do not install .NET 8.0 (any arch) as it seems to corrupt Windows installation.

 Do not install Borderless Gaming as it seems to corrupt Windows installation.

 Do not try to remove Test Mode watermark using "Bcdedit.exe -set TESTSIGNING OFF" it will cause boot error